 The type of service in table tennis helps you build up the strategy for the point.
 To deliver a valid service, knowledge of the table tennis serving rules is essential.

 So, you may imagine the importance of service.
 To make it effective, you must know the official table tennis serving rules.
-If you avoid the rules during service, it will trap you for doing illegal serves.
+If you avoid the rules during service, it will trap you from doing illegal serves.

 Table Tennis Serving Rules Singles